SYalouz/QuantNBody/paper.md

 # Statement of need

-The numerical encoding of quantum many-body problems in the language of second quantization is a crucial step for accessing the properties of model or *ab initio* systems in quantum chemistry and physics.
-In practice, it requires developing a code that can build sparse matrix representations of different quantum operators in a given quantum many-body basis (*e.g.* Hamiltonian of a reference system, spin or excitation operators).
-Usually, this aspect is kept as a ''blackbox'' to spare the user from cumbersome numerical parts.
-In general, this type of implementation is appropriate for regular applications of methods.
-Nevertheless, it can be problematic for researchers in need of numerical tools to quickly develop and test-drive new methodologies.
+The manipulation of many-body operators in the language of second quantization is a crucial step for accessing the properties of model or *ab initio* systems in quantum chemistry and physics.
+From a numerical point of view, such manipulation can be realized by the use of  codes that can build matrix representations of these quantum operators in a given quantum many-body basis (*e.g.* Hamiltonians, spin or excitation operators).
+In a great majority of the case, this aspect is kept as a ''blackbox'' in the codes to spare the users from cumbersome numerical parts and to facilitate their use of already implemented methods.
+Nevertheless, this type of implementation becomes a real wall to overcome for researchers in need of reliable numerical tools to quickly develop and test-drive new methodologies based on second quantization algebra.

-The 'QuantNBody' Python package was designed for that purpose: helping theoreticians in need of a simple and reliable tool to numerically create and manipulate objects related to quantum many-body systems (with either fermionic or bosonic particles).
-It follows a same philosophy as other theoretician-friendly many-body packages such as Quimb [@gray2018quimb], Quspin [@weinberg2017quspin,@weinberg2019quspin] or OpenFermion [@mcclean2020openfermion]  to cite but a few.
+The 'QuantNBody' Python package was designed for that purpose: helping theoreticians with a simple and efficient tool to numerically create and manipulate objects related to quantum many-body systems (with either fermionic or bosonic particles).
+It follows a same philosophy as other theoretician-friendly many-body packages such as Quimb [@gray2018quimb], Quspin [@weinberg2017quspin;@weinberg2019quspin] or OpenFermion [@mcclean2020openfermion]  to cite but a few.

 # Framework of the package

 The QuantNbody package is employs the Scipy Package [@2020SciPy-NMeth] for the creation of sparse matrices representation of many-body operators.
 The Numba package [@lam2015numba] is also used to accelerate calculation when possible.
 The framework of the package lies in two fundamental ingredients.
 The first one is the creation of a reference many-body vector basis (based on a total number of quantum particles and modes/orbitals to fill) in which second quantization operators can be represented.
 The second ingredient consists in creating a general tool that can help build any particle-number conserving many-body operator : the single-body hopping operators $a^\dagger_p a_q$.
 Once these two ingredients have been created, the user can employ various pre-built functions in order to (i) construct different types of many-body operators (*e.g.* hamiltonians, spin and excitation operators), (ii) manipulate/visualize quantum many-body states.
-All the native functions have been thought to facilitate calculations on many-body systems for new users and young students.
-Beyond this, the QuantNBody package has been also designed to provide flexibility to experimented users and researchers to develop their own tools to implement/test their own methods.
+All the native functions have been thought to facilitate calculations for new users and young students.
+Beyond this, the QuantNBody package has been also designed to provide flexibility to experimented users to develop their own tools to implement/test their own methods.

 # A quick illustration